 Insert into D-Ring (I do believe O-rings would work better) and fold over strap for only the height of four rows, leaving 6 rows free to sew to the bag itself.
 Use beginning tail to sew the folded over portion closed along the entire width of the strap.
 Position on back of bag.
-I placed the bottom of my straps 24 rows up from the bag bottom and about 5 sts in from the sides.
+I placed the bottom of my straps 24 rows up from the bag bottom and about 5 crochet stitches in from the sides.
 Use the other long tail to sew the remaining six rows as securely as possible.

 You could salvage a strap from an old purse you already own, or hit up the thrift store in search of an old bag there as well.
 For the bag pictured, I actually brainstormed with the employee at the fabric counter of my local craft store.
 She recommended using faux leather from their home décor department, so I made a purchase of the smallest cut I could (1/8 yard) for only $1.40 on sale!
 I then cut off a 3/4″ strip and trimmed it to length (about 46″).
 Then I used my rivet tool, just like I did on the Life’s a Beach bag, and it worked like a charm!
 I will keep an eye on this strap to make sure that it does not begin to stretch, or otherwise cease to function.
 If this ends up not being a viable option, I’ll be sure to update this post but as of right now I am super hopeful – especially at that cost!